R3dCr3sc3nt/AlexCTF/CR1-Ultracoded/README.md

 [zero_one](zero_one)

 ## Solution
 The zero_one is a text file containing patterns of "ZERO" and "ONE".
-I figured this must be converted to a binary representation so I wrote a small python script to do this.
-(I will show snippets of the script, the libraries are used later in the write-up)
+I figured this must be converted into a binary representation so I wrote a small python script to do this (I will show snippets of the script, the libraries are used later in the write-up).

 ```
 #!/usr/bin/python2.7